 Syntax: StatusType GetResource (ResourceType <resid>)</resid> Parameter (In): ResID Reference to resource Parameter (Out): none Description: This call serves to enter critical sections in the code that are assigned to the resource referenced by <resid>.
-A critical section must always be left using ReleaseResource.</resid> Particularities: The OSEK priority ceiling protocol for resource management is described in chapter 8.5.
+A critical section shall always be left using ReleaseResource.</resid> Particularities: The OSEK priority ceiling protocol for resource management is described in chapter 8.5.
 Nested resource occupation is only allowed if the inner critical sections are completely executed within the surrounding critical section (strictly stacked, see chapter 8.2, Restrictions when using resources).
 Nested occupation of one and the same resource is also forbidden!
-Corresponding calls to GetResource and ReleaseResource should appear within the same function on the same function level.
+It is recommended that corresponding calls to GetResource and ReleaseResource appear within the same function.
+It is not allowed to use services which are points of rescheduling for non preemptable tasks (TerminateTask ,

-Services which are points of rescheduling for non preemptable tasks (TerminateTask, ChainTask, Schedule and WaitEvent, see chapter 4.6.2) must not be used in critical sections.
-Additionally, critical sections must be left before completion of an interrupt service routine.
+ChainTask, Schedule and WaitEvent, see chapter 4.6.2) in critical sections.
+Additionally, critical sections are to be left before completion of an interrupt service routine.